emirshn/Comic-Book-Database-and-Recommendation-System/README.md

 ### Model

-In backend folder you will see **embedding.py** which creates necessery files for recommendation to work otherwise you can't use app for recommendation.
-Just input datasets into it and train with SentenceTransformer.
-It will create files for you if you don't want to use my trained files or you wanted to add new data to dataset and want to retrain.
+The backend includes `embedding.py`, which generates the files needed for the recommendation system.
+You can either:
+  - Use the pre-trained files included in the repo, or
+  - Input your own dataset and train embeddings with `SentenceTransformer`.

 ### Backend